LucyHe09/Switchy-Speech/explanations/switchy_system_overview.md

 # Switchy Speech — System Overview

-This document provides a high-level system architecture for the Switchy Speech project: major components, how they integrate, and where to start as a new contributor.
+This document provides a high-level system architecture for the Switchy Speech project: major components, how they integrate, and where to start understanding the codebase.

 ## 1) System Overview Diagram (Mermaid)